a-chaudhari/CloudChat/README.md

 |command|description|
 |---|---|
-|welcome_package|the initial state of all connections, channels, and buffers when a client freshly connections
+|welcome_package|the dump of the full state of all connections, channels, and buffers.
+Sent when a client initially connects to the ChatProxy
 |chanmsg|a new channel message or a new private message
 |chan_join|when another user joins a channel
 |chan_part|when another user leaves a channel